 So, if you send your emails and nobody actually opens them and replies, then your outreach will come off as irrelevant, and you’re in trouble.

 But, if you message your friends and get a decent reply rate, then it’s a good sign, and Gmail, in particular, pays great attention to that metric.

 This is also important, particularly if you’ll use cold outreach in the B2B industry.

 So, if you interact with business addresses belonging to some strong and reputable domains, and if you get responses, then it will be a clear sign to email providers that you’re not a spammer and that your emails are valuable.

 A Word of Caution

-Before we go on and discuss the reasons and methods for warming up your domain and email address, I’d first like to suggest something that will save you from a lot of trouble in the future:
+Now that we’ve clarified the importance of warming up your domain and mentioned some best practices, I’d like to suggest something that will save you from a lot of trouble in the future:

 Use a separate domain for your outbound campaigns!

 In other words, it’s a good idea to have a domain other than your own company domain when you’re sending a cold email campaign.